ibrahimqarayev/bookstore-task/README.md

 5. **Email Notifications:**
    - Students can subscribe to authors and receive email notifications with book details when a new book is published.

+## Task Technical Details:
+   - Employ PostgreSQL or MySql for data storage.
+   - Define database tables using Liquibase.
+   - Create an environment using Docker, ensuring that all components can be started with a single "docker-compose up" command.
+   - Add unit tests if possible, the higher the test coverage, the better it is.